Aditi867/payment-reminder-system/README.md

 Core functionality such as invoice management, reminder emails, dashboard analytics, search/filtering, and payment status tracking is fully functional.

 The sidebar items are currently non-navigational placeholders intended for future expansion.

+Email reminders work locally with valid Gmail App Password credentials.
+On free hosting providers, SMTP may be restricted or delayed depending on provider network limits.